junxit/us-congress-bills-113/metadata.md

 - 2013-09-17 — Placed on the Union Calendar, Calendar No. 154.
 - 2013-09-17 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-210.
 - 2013-09-17 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-210.
+- 2013-09-18 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.